materialsproject/fireworks/docs/index.rst

 Next steps - set up workers and central server
 ---------------------------------------------

+**Note: this part is not yet written properly!
+Please disregard!!**

 If all the unit tests pass, you are ready to begin setting up your workers and central server.
 Follow the installation tutorial to guide you through this process.

 1. Create a subclass of QueueAdapter that handles queue issues - an example is PBSAdapterNersc